electricitymaps/electricitymaps-contrib/README.md

 docker-compose up
 ```

-This will watch over source file changes, running nonstop and watching changes you make in the code to recompile the frontend if needed.
+This will watch over source file changes, run nonstop and watch changes you make in the code to recompile the frontend if needed.
 Note this only builds for the English language (which will be faster as not all languages need to be built).
 If you want to build all languages, change the `command` of the `web-watch-en` section of docker-compose.yml from `command: npm run watch-en` to `command: npm run watch`.

 Head over to [http://localhost:8000/](http://localhost:8000/) and you should see the map!
-Note that the backend is responsible for calculation carbon emissions.
+Note that the backend is responsible for the calculation of carbon emissions.
 The map data displayed comes from a mock server providing dummy data from [state file](https://github.com/tmrowco/electricitymap-contrib/blob/master/mockserver/public/v3/state).

 If you have issues building the map locally check out the [Troubleshooting](#troubleshooting) section below for common problems and fixes.

-Once you're done doing your changes, submit a [pull request](https://help.github.com/articles/using-pull-requests/) to get them integrated into the production version.
+### Logger
+If you want to add new or change existing parsers you can use our public [logger](https://kibana.electricitymap.org/app/kibana#/discover/10af54f0-0c4a-11e9-85c1-1d63df8c862c?_g=()&_a=(columns:!(message,extra.key,level),filters:!(('$state':(store:appState),meta:(alias:!n,disabled:!f,index:'96f67170-0c49-11e9-85c1-1d63df8c862c',key:level,negate:!f,params:(query:ERROR,type:phrase),type:phrase,value:ERROR),query:(match:(level:(query:ERROR,type:phrase))))),index:'96f67170-0c49-11e9-85c1-1d63df8c862c',interval:auto,query:(language:lucene,query:''),sort:!('@timestamp',asc))) to see if your parser(s) can fetch data successfully.
+The logs show warnings and errors for all parsers.

 ### Updating region capacities
 If you want to update or add production capacities for a region then head over to the [zones file](https://github.com/tmrowco/electricitymap-contrib/blob/master/config/zones.json) and make any changes needed to the `capacity` map.
 Values are in MW.